-Note: In order to qualify for licensure based on option #4, the certification of licensure must show that the license is current and that it has been on active status within three years.
+NOTE: In order for an applicant to qualify for NC licensure based on option #4, the certification of licensure must show that the applicant still holds the license in the other jurisdiction at the time of application to NC, and that the license in the other jurisdiction was on active status within the three year period prior to application to NC.
 See Commission rule 58A .0511.